 Finding and Observing

-This topic provides an overview of essential methods for document retrieval, query formulation, and real-time monitoring.
+This article provides an overview of essential methods for document retrieval, query formulation, and realtime monitoring.

-Just like with conventional database querying, you execute query operations to fetch one or more documents that satisfy specific criteria and conditions, as well as to set up listeners for the data you're interested in watching.
+Just like with conventional database querying, you execute query operations to fetch one or more documents that satisfy specific criteria and conditions, as well as to set up listeners, referred to as subscriptions, for the data you're interested in watching.

 Use the find and findById methods for executing single queries against the local Ditto store.
 Once invoked, these methods retrieve documents based on the query you provided as an argument: